kolchagov/java-crud-api/README.md

   - 1pk (primary key not found or composite)

 ## Tests
+By default, only Sqlite test is executed.
+To activate other tests configure test parameters at the top of each SQL server test file.
 Tests are configured in the corresponding child BaseClass classes:
 - MysqlTest
 ```